 Here are some of the main terms associated with DeFi that you should know.

 As its name suggests, DeFi offers a decentralized alternative to the centralized infrastructure of finance.
-The nature of decentralization allows the distribution of planning or decision making stray away from the authorities or a central group.
+The nature of decentralization allows the distribution of planning or decision making to stray away from the authorities or a central group.
 Another key benefit of being decentralized is that most protocols cannot be shut down, and are always online, accessible by anyone anywhere in the world to use.

 Decentralized Applications (DApps)

 DApps form the backbone of DeFi.
 They operate in the same way that regular apps do but do not run by a single entity.
 The functions of these DApps in DeFi range from borrowing, lending, insurance, and payments – to name but a few.

 Decentralized Exchange (DEX)

 As discussed in the article, DEXes allows users to trade digital assets peer-to-peer.
 In contrast to centralized exchanges, they are in complete control of their funds at all times.

 Liquidity pools remove the need for DEXes to rely on market makers for liquidity.
 Whereas users provide liquidity in exchange for incentives.
 These can be trading fees, interest, bonuses, or other incentives unique to the exchange.